• Menu

 How Many Seniors Rely on Medicaid?

-July 20, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+July 20, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 Westport Medicaid lawyers provide help in making certain you can get covered by Medicaid if you need Medicaid to pay for your care.
 You may think that qualifying for Medicaid is not something you need to worry about if, like most people, you believe that Medicaid is only a healthcare coverage program for low-income people.
-This is actually a common misconception because, while Medicaid does cover people with lower incomes, it also covers a substantial percentage of the senior population who need long-term care.
-Westport Medicaid Lawyers
+This is actually a common misconception because, while Medicaid does cover people with lower incomes, it also covers a substantial percentage of the senior population who need long-term care.Ā Westport Medicaid Lawyers

 There is a very real chance that you could need Medicaid to pay for your to get long term care as you get older.
 If you haven’t made advanced plans for this possibility, you could be forced to spend all of your wealth on nursing home care or other long term care services.
 Only after impoverishing yourself to drop your financial resources below Medicaid’s allowable limits would you finally be able to get covered.